 The average female RDA (recommended dietary allowance) is 48g of protein a day.
 If you consider that 4oz (113g) of fish provides over half of this allowance, you realise that a lot of us are probably consuming more than we really need.
 On top of that, in a Western diet, the majority of our protein comes from animal products – meat, fish and dairy – which is fine for our bodies, but not such great news for the planet.

 The inconvenient truth of the matter is that the meat and dairy industries are one of the biggest drivers of pollution and climate change.
 As countries like China grow wealthier and adopt more of a Western diet, the demand for meat looks set to soar, putting further strain on the environment.

 When we produce meat, we’re using up valuable land and crops to rear and feed animals – yet only a certain portion of the global population can afford to buy the end product.
-The effect is that we’re not only aggravating the ecosystem, we’re also driving inequality – especially given climate change has been shown to disproportionately affect the world’s poorest countries.
+The effect is that we’re not only aggravating the ecosystem, we’re also driving inequality.
+Human-caused climate change has been shown to disproportionately affect the world’s poorest communities.

 What are the Future Protein Alternatives?

 Let’s be honest .
 Meat is popular because it’s nourishing, it’s delicious and it’s often pretty cheap.
 But there’s a definite gap in the market for more sustainable options – if we want them.

 The Future of Protein Summit exposed a fascinating range of ingredients and technologies that can provide us these alternatives to traditional protein sources.

 Instead of beef burgers, we could be enjoying plant-based proteins like hemp, cultured meat (growing burgers from a few animal cells replicated in a lab), insects like crickets, and meat-like substitutes made from natural ingredients such as oats and tempeh (fermented soy), some of which can be ‘spun’ into a form that mimics the structure and texture of meat for a more authentic meat-eating experience.